liferay/liferay-docs/userGuide/en/chapters/13-liferay-utility-applications.markdown

 generated.
 By default, generated reports are site-scoped and are viewable by site members.

-To configure reports to be generated on a schedule, click *Actions* &rrar; *Add Schedule* next to your report definition from the Report Admin portlet's Definitions tab.
+To configure reports to be generated on a schedule, click *Actions* &rarr; *Add Schedule* next to your report definition from the Report Admin portlet's Definitions tab.
 You can select a start date and, optionally, an end date.
 You can also select how often to repeat the report generation event: